oelarnes/spells/README.md

 ### Query Optimization

-Firstly, it is built on top of Polars, a modern, well-supported DataFrame engine written for performance in Rust that enables declarative query plans and lazy evaluation, allowing for automatic performance optimization in the execution of the query plan.
-Spells selects only the necessary columns for your analysis using an optimized recursive selection algorithm traversing the dependency tree.
+Spells is built on top of Polars, a modern, well-supported DataFrame engine written for performance in Rust that enables declarative query plans and lazy evaluation, allowing for automatic performance optimization in the execution of the query plan.
+Spells selects only the necessary columns for your analysis, recursively traversing the dependency tree.

 ### Local Caching

-Additionally, by default, Spells caches the results of expensive aggregations in the local file system as parquet files, which by default are found under the `data/local` path from the execution directory, which can be configured using the environment variable `SPELLS_PROJECT_DIR`.
+Spells caches the results of expensive aggregations in the local file system as parquet files, which by default are found under the `data/local` path from the execution directory, which can be configured using the environment variable `SPELLS_PROJECT_DIR`.
 Query plans which request the same set of first-stage aggregations (sums over base rows) will attempt to locate the aggregate data in the cache before calculating.
 This guarantees that a repeated call to `summon` returns instantaneously.

 When refreshing a given set's data files from 17Lands using the provided cli, the cache for that set is automatically cleared.
 The `spells` CLI gives additional tools for managing the local and external caches.